DimitriKhait/GIS-Project/README.md

 # GIS-Project
 - GIS project- the website created with firebase using JS,HTML,CSS and Google API.
-- The website is to search Bikurofe hospital in Israel.
+- The website is for search Bikurofe hospital in Israel.

 ![](Image.jpg)